 - How will bills be managed?
-How much needs to be paid and who’s responsible?
+How much needs to be paid, and who’s responsible?

-- How will you handle financial obligations from the past like child support, loans or legal fees?
+- How will you handle financial obligations from the past, like child support, loans or legal fees?

 - If one party earns a higher salary, will they be allowed to spend more?

-Work out a budget
+2. Work out a budget

+Opting for a joint bank account in Canada can be stressful if you don’t feel like you’re on the same page with your partner.
 To make life easier, put together a monthly budget.
-Write down all your expenditures for a week, which allows you to see where the money is going and if there are areas you can cut back to save some money.
+Write down all your weekly expenditures, allowing you to see where the money is going and if there are areas you can cut back to save some money.
 Then, decide on a budget.
-The key is not to be too strict and make sure to give yourselves some money to spend just for fun.
+The key is not to be too strict and give yourselves some money to spend just for fun.

-Maintain steady savings
+3. Maintain steady savings

 No matter how hard we strive to avoid problems, it’s best to make a plan for emergencies.
 This could be anything from unemployment or illness to an accident or car issues.
 It’s essential to have some money set aside.
 A savings account could be useful in such situations as well as ensuring that you have available credit.